 From these pictures, we can see that S3A and S3B brightness temperatures seem to be close, but they do not provide an accurate number.
-Figure 11 shows histograms of MWR brightness temperatures over ocean for S3A and S3B for the period corresponding to the Cycle 052 of S3A.
-For that period, S3B is inter-calibrated with S3A as the MWR characterization file has been updated the 6th December 2018.
+Figure 11 shows histograms of MWR brightness temperatures over ocean for S3A and S3B for the period corresponding to the Cycle 056 of S3A.
 We can see how close the two instruments are after this update.
 It subsists a bias of only 0.4K for 23.8GHz and 0.2K for 36.5GHz as expected from the commissioning results.